 Best of luck and happy resume writing!

-Become a PR pro in just 10 weeks!
-(This is the last chance to enrol!)
+Become a PR pro in just a few weeks!

 Diploma in Public Relations - Evening Course - Dublin City Centre